Santiago Metro

 Metro de Santiago

-Using the Santiago Metro During Peak Hours
+Using the Santiago Metro during Peak Hours

 Difference between trains with red and green lights